NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v49.
+Process for 2024 HLT Jet500 skim data and Mc Winter24.
+New golden JSON file: Cert_Collisions2024_378981_380470_Golden.json.
+No JER SF (No smearing)
+// v48.
+Process for 2024 HLT Jet500 skimm data files.
+Adding the TH2D PF compositions vs pT. dolumi false to avoid problems with the empty histograms.
+//	Same golden JSON file
+// v47.
+To be added: Jet pt, pass the vector that stores the run numbers from float to double, eta regions, add 0.5 to each binning, triggers
 // v46.
 Process for 2023 Cv123, Cv4 and D using prompt data.
 //      To avoid possible problems from luminosity histograms, dolumi = false and dolumi include in if (jetsperrun && dolumi) to avoid this hist
 // v45.
 Process for 2024B and C prompt using Cert_Collisions2024_378981_380115_Golden.json.
 Luminosity file lumibyrun2024_378981_380115_Golden.csv